devopness/devopness/docs/ssh-keys/deploy-ssh-key.md

 1. Click `View` in the `SSH Keys` card to see a list of existing `SSH Keys`
 1. Click `DEPLOY` on the SSH Key you want to deploy
 1. Choose the pipeline to be deployed, then click `Next`
-1. Review deploy information then click `Confirm`
+1. Review deploy information then click `DEPLOY`
 1. Wait for the `Ssh-key:Deploy` action to be completed